The Purpose of the CRASH Team

 These hazards are real, frequent, and often life-threatening.
 This environment demands skilled responders with the training and tools to operate where others cannot.
 Response capabilities have to go beyond traditional fire-rescue and medical training for first responders in order to succeed in responding safely, competently and effectively in a region as dynamic and challenging as the “West Country”.

-These are the responses our team was built to assist with.
+These are the responses our team is being built to assist with.

 Existing Response Agencies